The Red List of Trains in Japan

 The 205 series is a commuter EMU type developed by Japanese National Railways.
 The body is made of stainless-steel unlike the predecessors (e.g. 103 series).
 The traction was initially developed for suburban trains rather than commuter trains so that it did not necessarily work well on some commuter rails with too many stations.

-The 205 series trains were introduced to Yamanote Line and other various commuter lines in the capital including Keihin-Tohoku, Saikyo and Sobu & Chuo (Local) Lines.
+The 205 series trains were introduced to the Yamanote Line and other various commuter lines in the capital including the Keihin-Tohoku, Saikyo and Sobu & Chuo (Local) Lines.
 In 1990, JR East developed carriages with six doors on each side to ease severe congestion.
-Some of those on Keiyo and Musashino Lines had white front ends, which enthusiasts called "Märchen".
-Those introduced to Sagami Line had very different design as shown further below.
+Some of those on the Keiyo and Musashino Lines had white front ends, which enthusiasts called "Märchen".
+Those introduced to the Sagami Line had very different design as shown further below.

-Those on Yamanote Line were reallocated in the 2000s to many other lines in Greater Tokyo Area such as Hachiko, Keiyo and Musashino Lines.
+Those on the Yamanote Line were reallocated in the 2000s to many other lines in the Greater Tokyo Area such as the Hachiko, Keiyo and Musashino Lines.
 In addition, a few were converted, shortened and transferred to northern Kanto region (Tochigi Prefecture).
 However, all of them dramatically declined in the 2010s as JR East replaced them with E233 series or E131 series.
 Some of them were resold to Fujikyu Railway in 2012 and renamed 6000 series.

 Current Operations & Future Prospects

-JR West uses them for stopping services on Nara Line, and there is no plan of withdrawal at present.
+JR West uses them for stopping services on the Nara Line, and there is no plan of withdrawal at present.

 Fujikyu Railway uses the 6000 series on the entire line, mostly for stopping services.